apache/airflow/docs/apache-airflow-providers-google/operators/cloud/vertex_ai.rst

 Creating a Model Service
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To upload a Google VertexAI model you can use :class:`~airflow.providers.google.cloud.operators.vertex_ai.model_service.UploadModelOperator`.
+To upload a Google Vertex AI model you can use :class:`~airflow.providers.google.cloud.operators.vertex_ai.model_service.UploadModelOperator`.
 The operator returns model id in :ref:`XCom <concepts:xcom>` under ``model_id`` key.